patrickiel/VolumeScroller/README.md

 # Volume Scroller
-Volume Scroller allows you to quickly change the volume!
+Volume Scroller allows you to quickly change the volume.

 ![This is an image](https://github.com/patrickiel/VolumeScroller/blob/main/icons/VolumeScroller_Logo_128.png)